 Last month, we covered a general overview of the exit tax, expatriation, and the distinction between covered and non-covered expatriates.

-For the February issue, we will focus on the ways in which a US citizen can expatriate, and on what date that expatriation becomes effective.
+We will now focus on the ways in which a US citizen can expatriate, and on what date that expatriation becomes effective.

 The Internal Revenue Code, or tax law, definition of a US citizen points to the definition from immigration law.
 This is the tax law definition of a US citizen: 1